NMAtapoor/Imbalanced-Data-Pipeline/README.md

 - No one will be facing into challenge in doing Capstone Project, if the training delivered is followed consistently, and at least 60% of the topics taught are grasped.

 **- Further Development:**
 -  Add functionality to streamlit app to predict the age (young/old) of Abalone, given a number of attributes.
+- Include the image recognition feature to recognize and predict the Ablone from image.
+**- AWS Deployment:**

-- The ETL pipeline and the Streamlit app also can be deployed in AWS using the Serverless (Lambda, Glue, ), and storage S3 bucket or RDS.
+- The ETL pipeline can be deployed on AWS cloud using:
+    - Serverless (Lambda, Glue, Step Function )
+    - Storage: RDS
+    - Streamlit app: EC2, or Docker + EC2